-R-value is a measurement used to determine the energy efficiency of both windows and doors.
-By energy efficiency, it is described as the ability of a barrier to prevent the transfer of heat.
-In other words, R-value is just a measurement of how well a material can insulate and contain heat energy.
+R-value is a measurement used to determine the energy efficiency of both windows and doors; how well a material can insulate and contain heat energy.
 This measurement is used to evaluate the efficiency of different door materials, and thus whether it is appropriate for a particular situation.

-Solid wood doors are the most antiquated and classic choice, possibly the most well-known material when one thinks of ‘door’.
-Wooden doors can be made in various styles (more modern or resembling historical creations) which is a significant quality people strive for in some scenarios.
-However, it just so happens that wood doors have some of the lowest R-values, and thus by themselves, are very poor insulators.
-The problem is due to the wood material itself, which can absorb heat, and consequently allow for it to transfer.
-This of course changes depending on the thickness of the wood present, however as a rule pure wooden door have the lowest R-value.
+Solid wood doors are both a classic and contemporary choice, possibly the most well-known material when one thinks of ‘door’.
+However, it just so happens that wood doors have some of the lowest R-values, and so by themselves, are very poor insulators.
+The wood itself absorbs heat and consequently allows for its transfer.
+This changes depending on the thickness of the wood, however as a rule wooden doors have the lowest R-value.

-Steel doors are surprisingly capable insulators of hot and cold energy, despite seeming to be a large hunk of metal.
-This of course is not the case, as there is a secrete composition like in the vinyl door which makes steel such a good insulator.
-Steel doors are usually comprised of thin steel plates wrapped around/ filled with a high R-value core.
-In other words, the distance between the core and the two metal sides makes it very difficult for heat to transfer through properly, despite metal being a great conductor.
-In this way the door itself will remain quite stable but touching the actual metal will cause you to feel the stored energy unable to pass the frame.
+Although steel is an excellent temperature conductor, they are surprisingly capable insulators of hot and cold energy when filled with the same high R-value core as fibreglass and vinyl doors.
+The distance between the core and the two metal sides makes it very difficult for heat to transfer through properly.
+In this way, the door itself will remain quite stable but touching the actual metal will cause you to feel the stored energy unable to pass through the frame.

-Glass doors are one of the least energy efficient types of doors following the standard un-modified wooden door.
+Glass doors are one of the least energy-efficient components of a door, following the inefficiency of wooden doors.
 In fact, glass sliding doors (patio doors) are not even considered doors in themselves, but instead are referred to as large windows.
-In any case, glass as a material is not a good insulator considering it lets in a lot of outside elements naturally (think of concentrated sunbeams).
-To counter this, some manufacturers will use thicker glass, and add siding/ weatherstrippers/ coatings along the sides for additional insulation aids.
+Glass as a material is not a good insulator considering it lets in a lot of outside elements naturally.
+Most glass door manufacturers use double-glazed units (two panes of glass with an air gap between) filled with a compressed gas that prevents the transfer of temperature.